-D.2.1 CERTIFICATION

-- (a) The hull and centreboard shall be measured together, and details shall be recorded upon the measurement form and certificate as specified by Rule A.11.
-If a new centreboard is fitted, then certification control is required under Rule D.9, and measurement under E.2.5 (b). - (b) ISAF or an MNA may appoint one or more In-House Official Measurers to measure and certify hulls and hull appendagesproduced by that manufacturer.
+- D.2.1 CERTIFICATION - (a) The hull and centreboard shall be measured together, and details shall be recorded as specified by Rule A.10.
+If a new centreboard is fitted, then certification control is required under Rule D.9, and measurement under E.2.5 (b). - (b) World Sailing or an MNA may appoint one or more In-House Official Measurers to measure and certify hulls and hull appendages produced by that manufacturer. - D.2.2 DEFINITIONS - (a) The three major axes of the boat at 90° to each other vertical, longitudinal and transverse, shall be related to the baseline and the hull centreplane.

-D.2.2 DEFINITIONS

-- (a) The three major axes of the boat at 90° to each other vertical, longitudinal and transverse, shall be related to the baseline and the hull centreplane.
 The terms "above" and "below" assume that the hull is upright. - (b) Hull Datum Point